angellagunas/torvals/README.md

 ### Installing

-Frok, Clone the repo, switch to the dev branch and install
+* Fork and clone
+* Change to branch dev
+* Install dependencies

 ```bash
 npm install
 ```

-Before running the app remember set the env variables, this are a few of them, to see  all the variables look [.env.default](.env.default)
+Before running the app remember set the env variables, these are a few of them, to see  all the variables look [.env.default](.env.default)

 ```bash
 API_PORT=3000